soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

     e.storage().get_unchecked(&DataKey::Reserve1).unwrap()
 }
  ```
-The `get_block_timestamp_last` function returns the last block timestamp, or 0 if does not exist.
+Additionally, the `get_block_timestamp_last` function in Soroswap returns the timestamp of the last block, defaulting to 0 if it doesn't exist.

  ```rust
 fn get_block_timestamp_last(e: &Env) -> u64 {